About the Glebe Art Show

-In 1993, there was strong community opposition to a NSW Government proposal to sell the site of the old Sydney Homeopathic Hospital—the original 1870s building ‘Benledi’, on Glebe Point Road—to the Department of Corrective Services for use as a women’s transitional detention centre.
+In 1993, there was strong community opposition to the NSW Government proposal to sell the site of the old Sydney Homeopathic Hospital, the original 1870s building Benledi, on Glebe Point Road to the Department of Corrective Services for use as a women’s transitional detention centre.

-At around the same time, Leichhardt Council (which at the time included Glebe) had closed the old Glebe Library on Bridge Road and was looking for a new site for the library.
+At around the same time, Leichhardt Council had closed the old Glebe Library on Bridge Road and was looking for a new site for the library.

 In the face of community pressure, the NSW Government scrapped its proposal to sell Benledi to the Department of Corrective Services and agreed instead to sell it to Leichhardt Council for use as the new Glebe Library.

 In 1994, Leichhardt Council set up a public fund to collect money for the purchase and development of Benledi as the new Glebe Library.
 Part of the community fundraising effort was a successful art show put together by local artists and held in St Johns Church Hall in April 1994.